Keynote Speaker: Chad Williams, Research Division Director of the Oklahoma Historical Society

-She was a librarian in the local Family History Center for 25 years, and was director for 5 of those years.
-She has used all types of records, but her most extensive experience is in Pennsylvania, New England and Midwestern States, as well as French Canadian research.
-She also has training in paleography … reading old handwriting.
+She was a librarian in the local Family History Center for 28 years, and was the director for 8 of those years.
+She has used all types of records, but her most extensive experience is in Pennsylvania, New England and the Midwestern States, as well as French Canadian research.
+She has additional training in paleography … reading old handwriting.
 Recently, she was able to use DNA to solve a decades-old family mystery.

 Ronald Graham, Sr.